-- A 'walk and talk' with a special person, favorite teacher, or principal. - Extra outdoor activities or recess time. - Setting up an obstacle course. - Special access to particular toys or games that promote movement like a bike or jump rope. - A monthly physical activity event to celebrate accomplishments. - Access to active video games (e.g.Wii, Dance Dance Revolution).
+- Take the lesson outside!

+- Free gym time.

+- Physically active field trips.

+- A monthly physical activity event to celebrate accomplishments.

+- Access to active video games (Wii, Dance Dance Revolution).

-FOOD REWARDS ADD UP
+Doing the Math FOOD REWARDS ADD UP

-Often times we think that "little treats" don't add up; however, one of our own staff members here at Let's Go! shared what their middle school-aged daughter ate in one day, just from food rewards.
+Often times we think that "little treats" don't add up; however, one of our own staff members here at Let's Go! shared what their daughter ate in one day, just from food rewards.
 Check it out, you'll be amazed!